sxs-collaboration/spectre/docs/DevGuide/ImplementingVectors.md

 # Vector storage nuts and bolts {#Vector_storage}

-Internally, all vector classes inherit from the templated `VectorImpl`, which inherits from `PointerVector`, which inherits from a `blaze::DenseVector`.
+Internally, all vector classes inherit from the templated `VectorImpl`, which inherits from a `blaze::CustomVector`.
 Most of the mathematical operations are supported through the Blaze inheritance, which ensures that the math operations execute the optimized forms in Blaze.

+Blaze also offers the possibility of restricting operations via `groups` in the `blaze::CustomVector` template arguments.
+Currently, we do not use the `blaze::GroupTag` functionality to determine available operations for vectors, but in principle this feature could allow us to further simplify our operator choice logic in the SpECTRE vector code.

 SpECTRE vectors can be either "owning" or "non-owning".
 If a vector is owning, it allocates and controls the data it has access to, and is responsible for